radams15/CircuitTesterDocs/Implementation/docs/stage3.md

 The expanding settings window was a design decision I made as it is helpful in saving space on the window.

+This was a seperate stage as it was a distinct part of the main window design, and the animation section looked to be fairly difficult to code, so I made a seperate part to write and test.

 I had previously used an idea like this in a previous personal project, so I already had a somewhat working prototype of a window that expanded and contracted with a button.